NintendaDev/bears-versus-zombies/README.md

 That said, it is still possible to integrate any DI framework into the project if needed.
 A Service Locator is used as the tool for dependency injection in the project.

+An implementation of an approach with minimal use of `MonoBehaviour` with Zenject can be found in my repository [Modular Unity Game Template](https://github.com/NintendaDev/modular-unity-game-template)

 ![Architecture Schema](images/game-architecture-schema.png)

 ### Game Loader